thcasey3/hanlab/docs/source/odnp.rst

 J.M.
 Franck, S. Han; Methods in Enzymology, Chapter 5, Volume 615, (2019) 131-175
 https://doi.org/10.1016/bs.mie.2018.09.024

-To use the hydration module first create a dictionary with the necessary inputs and add it to a workspace as **'hydration_inputs'**.
-For example, start by defining the inputs dictionary,
+To use the odnp module first create a dictionary with the necessary inputs.
+You may add it to a DNPLab workspace as **'hydration_inputs'** or use the dictionary directly.
+For example, using DNPLab, start by defining the inputs dictionary,

 .. code-block:: python

+    import dnplab
+    from hanlab import odnp
-    import hanlab
+    import numpy as np

     Enhancements = # list of signal enhancements Enhancement_powers = # list of powers in Watts corresponding to Enhancements